railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 broken down by the selected analytic accounts for a selected period.

 .. figure::  images/analytic_balance_inverse.png
-   :scale: 50
+   :scale: 65
    :align: center

    *The inverted analytic balance shows a breakdown of operations by analytic account (project)*

 This enables you to analyze your costs by general account.
-For example, if you examine your general account for staff salaries you can obtain all your salary costs broken down by the different analytic (or project) accounts.
+For example, if you examine your general account for staff salaries, you can obtain all your salary costs broken down by the different analytic (or project) accounts.

 Analytic Balance
 ^^^^^^^^^^^^^^^^

 .. figure::  images/analytic_balance.png
-   :scale: 50
+   :scale: 65
    :align: center

    *The analytic balance shows a breakdown of each project by operation in the financial accounts*